Engineering curriculum (exchange students)

 This curriculum is designed for students who come from EURECOM’s academic partners.

-- EURECOM’s new curriculum was designed to be in keeping with the new European diploma norms (bachelors, masters, doctorate) standards and the ECTS (European Credit Transfer System) system of cumulative credits.
+- EURECOM’s curriculum is designed to be in keeping with the new European diploma norms (bachelors, masters, doctorate) standards and the ECTS (European Credit Transfer System) system of cumulative credits.

-- EURECOM offers programs only at the graduate level (masters and doctorate).
+- EURECOM only teaches at the graduate level (masters and doctorate).

 - The language of studies is English